Tourist Map of Laos: Best Place to Visit in 2025

 • Pakse, an Essential Stop

-Located just 30 km from the city of Champasak, Pakse is a charming town in Champasak province, situated at the confluence of the Xe Don and Mekong rivers.
-You can still find the ruins of its colonial past scattered around the present-day city.
-Although heavily bombed during the Vietnam War, Pakse retains few of its original features.
-However, it is lively and welcoming, offering travelers a chance to relax and enjoy comfort before heading south to more remote and adventurous areas.
+Pakse, a pretty little town in Champasak Province situated at the confluence of the Xe Don and Mekong rivers, is just 30 km from the town of Champasak.
+Today, one can still catch some ruined remnants of its colonial past scattered around the city.
+Pakse was heavily bombed during the Vietnam War, but now few features remain from that time.
+The area is most vibrant and welcoming, giving tourists the opportunity to rejuvenate before heading south to even more remote and adventurous lands.

 pakse laos